Automotive Drive Shaft Market Size and Share

 Recent Industry Developments

-• February 2024: JTEKT developed an ultra-compact product series covering Differential (JUCD), Ball Bearing (JUCB), Conductive Ball Bearing (JUEB), and Oil Seal (JUCS) for eAxle size and weight reduction.
+• February 2024: JTEKT developed an ultra-compact product series covering Differential (JUCD), Ball Bearing (JUCB), Conductive Ball Bearing (JUEB), and Oil Seal (JUCS) to reduce eAxle size and weight.

 Table of Contents for Automotive Drive Shaft Industry Report